simov/grant/README.md

 Where `protocol` and `host` should match the ones from which you initiate the OAuth flow, and `provider` is the provider's name from the list of [supported providers][grant].

 This `redirect` URL is used internally by Grant.
-You will receive the [response data][response-data] from the OAuth flow in the route specified in the `callback` key of your Grant configuration.
+You will receive the [response data][response-data] from the OAuth flow inside the route specified in the `callback` key of your Grant configuration.

+> See the [Path Prefix][path-prefix] section on how to configure the redirect URL when using the `path` configuration option.

 ## Static Overrides

-You can add arbitrary `{object}` keys inside your provider's configuration to create sub configurations that override the _global_ settings for that provider:
+You can add arbitrary `{object}` keys inside your provider's configuration to create sub configurations that override the *global* settings for that provider:

 ```js
 // navigate to /connect/facebook